Q: How often do you update the website?

 just want to keep your real name private for security reasons.
 Either way, it

-animal that evolved into three different animals each, or we were humans that turned into anthropomorphic animals by some kind of
+What we have to remember is that we were born as humans that turned into anthropomorphic animals by some kind of

 Q: Since you (Vix) and your family are animals, then